Cybersecurity Reference > Glossary

 Unlike traditional incident response, which focuses on detection, containment, and recovery after an attack has occurred, counter-incident operations involve taking active measures to interfere with attackers while they are still operating within compromised networks.

-These operations typically include techniques such as deploying deception technologies like honeypots and honey tokens to misdirect attackers, conducting attribution analysis to identify threat actors, implementing active defense measures that can slow or confuse adversaries, and in some cases, engaging in legal hack-back activities where permitted by law and organizational policy.
+These operations typically include techniques such as deploying deception technologies like honeypots and honey tokens to misdirect attackers, conducting attribution analysis to identify threat actors, and implementing active defense measures that can slow or confuse adversaries.
+In some cases, they may involve legal hack-back activities where permitted by law and organizational policy.

 Need Help with Counter-Incident Response?